Interchange fees: what they are and how they work

-For American companies, Visa charges transaction integrity fees ($0.10/transaction) on your consumer or commercial debit and prepaid transactions that do not qualify for Custom Payment Service (CPS) interchange rate.
-In other words, if your transaction is downgraded, you will likely pay this fee as well.
+For example, Visa charges integrity fees ($0.10/transaction) on consumer or commercial debit and credit and prepaid transactions that don't qualify for the Custom Payment Service (CPS) interchange rate.
+In other words, if your transaction is downgraded, you'll likely be charged an integrity fee as well.

 Address verification service (AVS) is a system that verifies the cardholder’s billing address with the card issuer.
 AVS is a well-known fraud-fighting tool and has a big benefit in the card-not-present world.
 But not many know that this can play a major role in your cost savings.

 Visa and Mastercard both support AVS globally.
 In the US, Visa incentivizes businesses to use AVS by providing a lower interchange rate when you perform an AVS check on transactions.

 Example of your savings: A card-not-present Visa rate on a traditional credit card is roughly 1.80% + $0.10.
 Without AVS, your rate would be as high as 2.30% + $0.10.
 That’s almost 50 basis points savings on your interchange and a $0.10/transaction saving in integrity fees.

 Settling your transactions in a timely manner helps reduce interchange downgrades.